symphonyoss/app-auth-example/rsa-auth/README.md

 left nav item.

-If this is the first time have opened the module and your pod username is not either "dnathanson" or "jsmith" (defined in application.yaml), you will be prompted for your username in the sample app.
+If this is the first time have opened the module and your pod username is not either "tjones" or "jsmith" (defined in application.yaml), you will be prompted for your username in the sample app.
 Enter either "tjones" or "jsmith" and Save.
 The server will respond with Hello Tom Jones (or John Smith) and the mapping between Symphony username and app username will be remembered until the app server is rebooted.